-(c) Quorum requirements
+(f) Quorum requirements

-Members can vote only during a proper meeting.
-There must be a quorum present from the time the ballot boxes open until the final vote is cast.
+There must be a quorum at the election meeting until the final vote is cast.
 There does not have to be a quorum while the votes are being counted and when the results of the vote are announced.

-(d) Most votes
+(g) Most votes